Christchurch shootings: New Zealand PM Jacinda Ardern bans assault, semi-automatic rifles

 "This will not be popular among some of our members but after a week of intense debate and careful consideration by our elected representatives and staff, we believe this is the only practicable solution," Federated Farmers Rural Security spokesman Miles Anderson said in a statement.

+"The semi-automatics, why would you keep that inside your house, it's not right."

+READ: Commentary - hate cannot be an appropriate response to the Christchurch shootings

-New Zealand, a country of less than 5 million people, has an estimated 1.2 million to 1.5 million firearms, around 13,500 of them MSSA type weapons.
+New Zealand, a country of less than five million people, has an estimated 1.2 million to 1.5 million firearms, around 13,500 of them MSSA type weapons.